NadineAleideh/Async-Inn/README.md

 ## architecture

-- 3 esstinal models (Hotels, Rooms, and Amenities).
+- :heavy_check_mark: 3 esstinal models (Hotels, Rooms, and Amenities).
-- 3 Interfaces for evry model.
+- :heavy_check_mark: 3 Interfaces for every model.
-- service for each of the controllers that implement the appropriate interface.
+- :heavy_check_mark: service for each of the controllers that implement the appropriate interface.
-- CRUD operations for evry class.
+- :heavy_check_mark: CRUD operations for evry class.
-- I Update the Controller to use the appropriate method from the interface rather than the DBContext directly.
+- :heavy_check_mark: I Update the Controller to use the appropriate method from the interface rather than the DBContext directly.

 ## API Requests (CRUD operations)